 Flush DNS Cache

-How to clear your DNS resolver cache to fix stale or broken domain lookups
+How to clear your DNS resolver cache to fix stale or broken domain lookups.
+Step-by-step instructions for flushing DNS on Windows, Mac, and Linux.

 Flushing your DNS cache forces your computer to look up fresh addresses for every website instead of relying on stored (potentially outdated) records.
 Do this when a domain isn't resolving, you just changed DNS servers, or a website moved to a new address and your machine is still pointing to the old one.